 Summer brings lush green foliage and colour to the loch*, it’s not very deep so swimming can be warm.

-That glassy ‘stand and stare’ stillness can happen at any time of year.
+That glassy ‘stand and stare’ stillness can happen at any time of year, but it most commonly occurs in Autumn.
 Sunsets are pink, silver or even purple.
 Whatever the sky is doing is intensified in reflection.

 Winter is fierce.
 One year layer upon layer of ice and snow built up so thick that people and dogs ran about on it.
 It was at once surreal and yet so very real, unconnected from civilisation as it feels up there in the woods.
 No TV, no computers, just life and joy and fun on a natural huge flat screen among the trees.